aclemons/emailrelay/doc/reference.md

         E-MailRelay> quit

 The `flush` command is used to get the E-MailRelay server to forward spooled mail to the next SMTP server.
+The `forward` command does the same but without waiting for completion.

 The `list` command lists the messages in the spool directory, `status` provides network status information and activity statistics, and `notify` enables